eed3si9n/eed3si9n.com/content/posts/10things.md

 <div class="admonition note">

 An aside about **case**:<br>
 Going back to Scala 2 for a moment, has anyone wondered where the term *case* came from for `case class`es?
-One theory might be that `case` tracks back from the `switch` statement in language like C and Java, and it's already a reserved word.
+One theory might be that `case` tracks back from the `switch` statement in languages like C and Java, and it's already a reserved word.

-Another origin I might suggest is 1998 email Philip Wadler called [The expression problem][wadler1998] (Wadler was involved in Java generics along with Martin) sent to `java-genericity@galileo.East.Sun.COM`, `odersky@cis.unisa.edu.au`, among others:
+Another origin I might suggest is a 1998 email Philip Wadler called [The expression problem][wadler1998] (Wadler was involved in Java generics along with Martin) sent to `java-genericity@galileo.East.Sun.COM`, `odersky@cis.unisa.edu.au`, among others:

 > The Expression Problem is a new name for an old problem.
 The goal is to define a datatype by **cases**, where one can add new **cases** to the